RaviKMalhotra/GCP-Foundation-Cloud-Digital-Leader/Google Cloud Compute Services/Overview of GCP Compute Services.md

 ✅ Built-in security & compliance.

 ## 2. GCP Compute Engine
-"When it comes to raw compute power and flexibility, Google Compute Engine stands as the backbone of Google Cloud’s infrastructure services.
-Launched in 2012, it provides highly customizable virtual machines (VMs) that can run various workloads, from web applications to high-performance computing.
-Compute Engine offers full control over VM configurations, allowing businesses to choose the right balance of CPU, memory, and disk storage to match their needs.
-With built-in security, live migration, and automatic scaling, it ensures that workloads remain performant, reliable, and cost-efficient."
+- "When it comes to raw compute power and flexibility, Google Compute Engine stands as the backbone of Google Cloud’s infrastructure services.
+- Launched in 2012, it provides highly customizable virtual machines (VMs) that can run various workloads, from web applications to high-performance computing.
+- Compute Engine offers full control over VM configurations, allowing businesses to choose the right balance of CPU, memory, and disk storage to match their needs.
+- With built-in security, live migration, and automatic scaling, it ensures that workloads remain performant, reliable, and cost-efficient."
 - Compute Engine is an Infrastructure as a Service (IaaS) offering that provides scalable virtual machines (VMs) on Google's infrastructure.
-- Compute Engine was launched in year 2012
 - It supports both Windows and Linux operating systems.
-- you can create compute engine using the GCP console, and CLI.
+- you can create compute engine using the GCP console, and the CLI mode.
 - It offers various machine types to suit different workloads.
 - As this being an IaaS offerings, users or consumers have full control over VM configurations, including CPU, memory and storage options.
-#### Primary use cases of Compute Engine: Web hosting, databases, big data processing, and enterprise applications.
+- Primary use cases of Compute Engine: Web hosting, databases, big data processing, and enterprise applications.

-### These are the Key Features of Compute Engine:
+### These are the Key Features of GCP Compute Engine:
 ✅ Fully customizable VMs (CPU, RAM, disk, and GPU).

 ✅ Preemptible and Spot VMs (cost-saving for non-critical workloads).